A Full Spectrum of Light.

-A full spectrum of light.
+A full Spectrum of Light.

-Visible light (400 to 700 nm) accounts for 43% of the energy in the global solar irradiance spectrum (300 to 2500 nm).
-The balance arrives as 52% near-infrared (NIR; 700 to 2500 nm) and 5% ultraviolet (UV; 300 to 400 nm)1Levinson, R., Berdahl, P., & Akbari, H. (2005b).
+- UV Light comprises 5% of this spectrum, and has a wavelength of 300 to 400 nm.1Levinson, R., Berdahl, P., & Akbari, H. (2005b).
 Solar spectral optical properties of pigments– part II: survey of common colorants.
-Solar Energy Materials and Solar Cells, 89(4), 351- 389..
+Solar Energy Materials and Solar Cells, 89(4), 351- 389.

-Ultra-violet light can cause significant visual and photosynthetic damage to turfgrass species in only a short period of time4Ervin, E. H., Zhang, X., & Fike, J. H. (2004).
-Ultraviolet-B radiation damage on Kentucky bluegrass.
+Excess UV light causes significant damage to turf grass in only a short period of time.4Ervin, E. H., Zhang, X., & Fike, J. H. (2004) Ultraviolet-B radiation damage on Kentucky bluegrass.
 I. Antioxidant and colorant effects.
-HortScience, 39(6), 1465-1470..
-As a result of this it has been found that to reduce this you can apply synthetic green pigment to Poa pratensis and get significantly higher visual quality and photochemical efficiency.
+HortScience, 39(6), 1465-1470.

 Questions